HHC's potential side effects: A guide to safe usage. HHC's potential side effects: A guide to safe usage.

 So, what exactly is HHC?
 It’s a cannabinoid that exists naturally in cannabis, but in such tiny quantities that it’s not practical to extract directly from the plant.
 Instead, the HHC in products like gummies and vapes is typically made in a laboratory.
 The process starts with CBD extracted from legally grown hemp.
 Through a chemical process called hydrogenation, scientists convert the CBD into HHC.
 This involves adding hydrogen atoms to the molecule, which changes its structure and makes it much more stable.
 This stability gives HHC a longer shelf life and makes it less susceptible to breaking down from heat or UV light.

-How HHC Affects Your Body
+How HHC Interacts with Your Brain

 When you consume HHC, it interacts with your body’s endocannabinoid system, much like THC does.
 This system helps regulate things like mood, sleep, and appetite.
 HHC binds to the same receptors in your brain and body that THC does, which is why it can produce psychoactive effects, or a "high."
 Many users describe the feeling from HHC as being more relaxing and clear-headed than the high from Delta-9 THC.
 It’s often considered a middle ground—less intense than Delta-9 but a bit stronger than Delta-8.
 Our HHC Gummies are a great way to explore this balanced effect for yourself.